typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 Instances of these types are called entities.
 The same approach can be applied to attributes and relations.
 </div>

-An entity type can subtype another entity type by using the same `sub` keyword, but replacing the `entity` after it with the name of another entity type to subtype.
+An entity type can subtype another entity type by using the same `sub` keyword, but replacing the `entity` keyword after it with a label of another entity type to subtype.

 <!-- test-ignore -->
 ```typeql